-The Center for Transcultural Learning (CTL) at College of Saint Mary provides innovation programming that seeks to foster culturally competent and relevant training and education that responds to the development of the individual.
+The Center for Transcultural Learning (CTL) at College of Saint Mary provides innovative services intended to foster culturally competent and relevant training and education necessary for the social and economic integration of the culturally diverse population of Omaha.
+The most recognized services provided by the CTL are language acquisition and interpreting trainings.